fission/fission.io/content/en/docs/architecture/controller.md

 description: >
   Accept REST API requests and create Fission resources
 ---

-## Brief Intro

 Controller is the component that the client talks to.
 It contains CRUD APIs for functions, triggers, environments, Kubernetes event watches, etc. and proxy APIs to internal 3rd-party services.

-All fission resources are stored in Kubernetes CRDs.
+All fission resources are stored in <a href="https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/" target="_blank">Kubernetes CRDs</a>.
 It needs to be able to talk to Kubernetes API service.
 To access CRDs in all namespaces, a service account with cluster-wide admin permission is used by Controller.

-## Diagram

 {{< img "../assets/controller.png" "Fig.1 Controller" "40em" "1" >}}